tripjotsingh2505/stock-market-price-prediction-dashboard/README.md

 ## 🌐 Deployment

 Deployed on **Render** as a persistent web service — no sleep mode, always live.
+The configuration is minimal by design: three files are all it takes to go from local notebook to a publicly accessible production dashboard.

 | File | Purpose |
 |------|---------|